Article originally written by Anouschka Agob

-While the word ‘extinction’ may sound to many as an over exaggeration, the reality is indeed that in the last 20 years, and especially since ISIS swept across the Mosul and Nineveh regions of Iraq in 2014, more and more Iraqi Christians have decided to leave Iraq for good.2According to the independent, non-profit Hammurabi Human Rights Organisation, of the 1.5 million Christians in 2003 there are today only 400.000 left.3
+While the word ‘extinction’ may sound as an over exaggeration to many, the reality is indeed that in the last 20 years, and especially since ISIS swept across the Mosul and Nineveh regions of Iraq in 2014, more and more Iraqi Christians have decided to leave Iraq for good.2According to the independent, non-profit Hammurabi Human Rights Organisation, of the 1.5 million Christians in 2003 there are only 400.000 left today.3

-For one must wonder why for decades, Iraq’s Christians were free to worship, flourished economically as businessmen, lawyers, engineers etc. and were considered respected members of Iraq.
-In fact, Christians in Iraq often rose to high offices, most notably the foreign minister and later Deputy Prime Minister under Saddam, Tariq Aziz, an Assyrian-Chaldean Christian born as “Mikhail Yuhanna’.5 According to western wisdom, this was merely due to the social contract that existed between minority groups in Iraq and Hussein and the fear of the alternative: ‘support Saddam or lose protection and become direct targets of radical Islamic aggression and other sectarian violence’.6
+For one must wonder why for decades Iraq’s Christians were free to worship, flourished economically as businessmen, lawyers, engineers etc. and were considered respected citizens of Iraq.
+In fact, Christians in Iraq often rose to high offices, most notably the foreign minister and later Deputy Prime Minister under Saddam Tariq Aziz an Assyrian-Chaldean Christian born as “Mikhail Yuhanna’.5According to western wisdom this was merely due to the social contract that existed between minority groups in Iraq and Hussein and the fear of the alternative: ‘support Saddam or lose protection and become direct targets of radical Islamic aggression and other secretarian violence’.6

-The growing Zionist sentiments that began to appear among Iraqi Jews in the 1930, the UN Palestine Partition Plan and the newly-founded Jewish state of Israel in 1947 on Palestinian land with the obvious approval and support of the British, further infuriated many Iraqi’s.
+The growing Zionist sentiments that began to appear among Iraqi Jews in the 1930, the UN Palestine Partition Plan and the newly-founded Jewish state of Israel in 1947 on Palestinian land with the approval and support of the British, further infuriated many Iraqi’s.
 Again, what must be mentioned is that the reason for this anger was not based on Islamic sentiments of anti-Semitism.
-It was based on the fact that many in Iraq felt that not only had the British betrayed their promise for Iraqi independence after WWII ended, but also that the Iraqi Jews were not loyal to Iraq and its cause for Iraqi independence but mainly to their own quest for an independent state.9 The Kurdish claim to independence also dealt a blow to the harmonious co-existence between the diverse religious and ethnic groups within Iraq.
-The Kurdish elite’s desire for their own nation-state often led to conflict with the Iraqi political elite in Baghdad, that unfortunately lasts till this very day.
-Here too, the main reason for the negative and suspicious attitude towards the Kurdish elite by is not because of some inbred Islamic anti-Kurdish sentiment.
-Rather the Kurdish elite were viewed with suspicion for being susceptible to Zio-American promises of support for an independent Kurdish state in return for their alliance.10Finally, the US and UN-sanctions of the 1990s leading to poverty and economic hardship, and then the 2003-led illegal and morally unjust invasion by the US, was viewed by some Iraqi religious minorities as ‘a modern crusade by the Zio-Christians”.
+It was based on the fact that many in Iraq felt that not only had the British betrayed their promise for Iraqi independence after WWII ended, but also that the Iraqi Jews were not loyal to Iraq and its cause for Iraqi independence, rather focused to their own quest for an independent Israeli state.9 The Kurdish claim to independence also dealt a blow to the harmonious co-existence between the diverse religious and ethnic groups within Iraq.
+The Kurdish elite’s desire for their own nation-state often led to conflict with the Iraqi political elite in Baghdad which unfortunately lasts till this very day.
+Here too the main reason for the negative and suspicious attitude towards the Kurdish elite was not because of some inbred Islamic anti-Kurdish sentiment.
+Rather, the Kurdish elite were viewed with suspicion for being susceptible to American promises of support for an independent Kurdish state in return for their alliance.10Finally, the US and UN-sanctions of the 1990s, leading to poverty and economic hardship, and then the 2003-led illegal and morally unjust invasion by the US, was viewed by some Iraqi religious minorities as ‘a modern crusade by Christians Zionists’.
 This led towards huge suspicion of the Christian community in Iraq and the result was discrimination and marginalization.

-But while much can be said about the moral responsibility of the British and Zio-Americans for the present situation and the dwindling number of Christians in Iraq, Iraqi’s of all religions and ethnic groups bear a huge responsibility too.
-After all, the old adage “divide and conquer” applies very here: Iraqi’s allow(ed) themselves to be indoctrinated by British/American propaganda, which was obviously designed to set up all ethnic and religious groups against each other in order to weaken Iraq and conquer it.
+However, while much can be said about the moral responsibility of the British and Americans for the present situation and the dwindling number of Christians in Iraq, Iraqi’s of all religions and ethnic groups bear a huge responsibility too.
+After all, the old adage “divide and conquer” applies very much here: Iraqi’s allow(ed) themselves to be indoctrinated by British/American propaganda, which was obviously designed to set up ethnic and religious groups against each other in order to weaken Iraq and conquer it.
 Which is exactly what happened in 2003.
-The loud-mouthed ugly Yankee likes to tell the world that “The US conquered Iraq in less than 5 weeks”.
-The truth however is that the onlyreason why the US was able to depose Saddam so quickly, is because Iraq by 2003 had become a divided nation held only together by the iron will of Saddam.
-In fact, as soon as Americans had crossed Iraq, some groups tried to find favour by working together with the US offering their services, in essence, working with the Zio-Americans against their fellow-Iraqi’s.
-While others religious or ethnic groups, that had always felt discriminated against by Saddam and his political elite, now took power and started to discriminate against other Iraqi religious and ethnic minorities themselves.
-The result was resentment and years of sectarian violence.
+The loud-mouthed ugly Yankee likes to tell the world that “the US conquered Iraq in less than 5 weeks”.
+The truth however is that the onlyreason why the US was able to depose Saddam so quickly is because Iraq by 2003 had become a dividednation held only together by the iron will of Saddam.
+In fact, as soon as Americans had crossed Iraq some groups tried to find favour by working together with the US-forces offering their services.
+This exacerbated feelings of betrayal and suspicion of the different ethnic and religious groups against each other.
+Now others religious or ethnic groups, that had always felt discriminated against by Saddam and his inner circle, now took power and started to discriminate against other Iraqi religious and ethnic minorities themselves.
+The result was even more resentment and years of sectarian violence.

 Therefore, I want to end by making an appeal to all Iraqi’s: it is time for the ‘Great Reset” in which Iraqi’s stop fighting and killing each other.
-It is time that all Iraqi’s to start seeing each other as ‘Iraqi’s ‘ so that we can start working togetherinstead of working with outsiders againsteach other.
+It is time for all Iraqi’s to start seeing each other as ‘fellow-citizens of Iraq’ so that we can start working togetherinstead of working with outsiders againsteach other.
 Time to work together for a better future in which allstakeholders in Iraq play a role.
-A role that is not based on their religious or ethnic affiliation or alliances, which in turn inform their political understanding of how to run the country.
+A role that is not based on a stakeholders religious or ethnic affiliation, which in the past and present has informed their political understanding of how to run Iraq.
 Even though we must cherish the rich ethnic and religious diversity of Iraq.
-Rather, this role should be based on the stakeholders participation in a society with a shared national identitythat finds its roots in democratic principles, and which fosters cohesion between all the diverse religious and ethnic groups.
+Rather, this role should be based on the stakeholders participation in a society with a shared national identitythat finds its roots in democratic principles, and which fosters cohesion between all the different religious and ethnic groups.
 Only then can an Iraqi nation-state, that functions effectively and efficiently, exist.